Certifying the Nonexistence of Feasible Path Between Power System Operating Points: An Algorithm for Certifying Disconnectedness of an OPF Feasible Space

 \subsection{Identifying Non-Convexities in OPF Feasible Spaces}

 To identify two feasible operating points with an infeasible point in between, we rely on the concept of convexity.
 A feasible space is convex if and only if it includes all points along the line segments that connect every pair of feasible points.
-In this context, we utilize the algorithm developed in~\cite{molzahn-nonconvexity_search} to locate an infeasible point, denoted as point $C$, on the line connecting two feasible points, denoted as points $A$ and $B$, within the feasible space of the OPF problem.
+We utilize the algorithm from~\cite{molzahn-nonconvexity_search} to locate an infeasible point, denoted as point $C$, on the line connecting two feasible points, denoted as points $A$ and $B$, within the feasible space of the OPF problem.
 Fig.~\ref{fig:nonconvexset} provides illustrative examples of convexity characteristics for both convex and non-convex sets.

 In the domain of active power generation and voltage magnitudes, any point on the line segment connecting points $A$ and $B$ has active power generation at non-slack generator buses described by the expression $\lambda P_g^{A} + (1-\lambda) P_g^{B}$, where $\lambda$ is a scalar value in the range [0,1].
 Similarly, the generator bus voltage magnitudes along this segment are characterized by $\lambda V^{A} + (1-\lambda) V^{B}$.
-To identify non-convexity, the method in~\cite{molzahn-nonconvexity_search} seeks values for $P_g^{A}$, $P_g^{B}$, $V^{A}$, $V^{B}$, and $\lambda$ such that: \begin{itemize} \item There exist power flow solutions corresponding to $P_g^{A}, V^A$ and $P_g^{B}, V^B$ that are feasible for the OPF constraints~\eqref{eq:pf1}--\eqref{eq:OPF9}.
+To identify non-convexity, the method in~\cite{molzahn-nonconvexity_search} seeks values for $P_g^{A}$, $P_g^{B}$, $V^{A}$, $V^{B}$, and $\lambda$ such that: \begin{itemize}[leftmargin=*] \item There exist power flow solutions corresponding to $P_g^{A}, V^A$ and $P_g^{B}, V^B$ that are feasible for \dkm{\emph{all} OPF constraints~\eqref{eq:pf1}--\eqref{eq:OPF8}, including voltage, reactive power, and flow limits}.

-\item All power flow solutions that correspond to the point $P_g^C = \lambda P_g^{A}+ (1-\lambda) P_g^{B}$, $V^C = \lambda V^{A}+ (1-\lambda) V^{B}$ are infeasible for the OPF constraints~\eqref{eq:pf1}--\eqref{eq:OPF9}. \end{itemize} The method in~\cite{molzahn-nonconvexity_search} uses local optimization solvers to seek such points $A$, $B$, and $C$ for a given OPF problem.
+\item All power flow solutions that correspond to the point $P_g^C = \lambda P_g^{A}+ (1-\lambda) P_g^{B}$, $V^C = \lambda V^{A}+ (1-\lambda) V^{B}$ are infeasible for the OPF constraints~\eqref{eq:pf1}--\eqref{eq:OPF8}. \end{itemize} The method in~\cite{molzahn-nonconvexity_search} uses local optimization solvers to seek such points $A$, $B$, and $C$ for a given OPF problem.